YPares/porcupine/docs/index.md

 computations "tasks".
 PTasks run in a base monad `m` that can depend on the application but that should always implement `KatipContext` (for logging), `MonadCatch`, `MonadResource` and `MonadUnliftIO`.
-However you usually don't have to worry about that, as `porcupine` takes care of these dependencies for you.
+However you usually don't have to worry about that, as Porcupine takes care of these dependencies for you.

 This is how we create a task that reads the `myInput` VirtualFile we defined
 previously: